winitzki/scall/tutorial/programming_dhall.md

 let U = Exists (λ(a : Type) → Exists (λ(b : Type) → { seed : b, stepA : a → F a b, stepB : b → G a b }))
 ```

-From the shape of those types, it is clear how to generalize the Church encodings to any number of mutually recursive types.
+From the shape of those types, it is clear how to generalize these Church encodings to any number of mutually recursive types.

-The proofs in both cases have many similar steps.
-The first step is to express `U` via `T` and to derive a fixpoint equation for `T` alone.
-We already know how to encode fixpoints defining a single recursive type, and we will use those encodings to express `T`.
-Then we will use the Church-Yoneda identity (for least fixpoints) and the Church-co-Yoneda identity (for greatest fixpoints) to show that the Church encodings of `T` are equivalent to the formulas given above.
-The derivation for `U` will be exactly similar.

-We will need the property we call the "nested fixpoint lemma":
+To prove these type formulas, we will need the property we call the "nested fixpoint lemma":

 ###### Statement 1 (nested fixpoint lemma).
 Suppose `J` is any bifunctor.
 Then the nested fixpoint of `J x y` with respect to both `x` and `y` is equivalent to a simple fixpoint of `J x x` with respect to `x`.